California Sunrise: Release and promotion

 On March 24, 2016, Pardi revealed the album's cover art and track listing.
 California Sunrise was released on June 17, 2016 by Capitol Nashville.

 The lead single from California Sunrise, "Head Over Boots", was released to US country radio stations on September 14, 2015, and gave Pardi his first number one hit on the Billboard Country Airplay chart.
-It was certified quadruple platinum by the Recording Industry Association of America (RIAA) in the US on July 15, 2022.
+It was certified six-times platinum by the Recording Industry Association of America (RIAA) in the US on November 20, 2024.
 An accompanying music video was directed by Jim Wright and released to Pardi's YouTube channel in April 2016.
 The album's second single, "Dirt on My Boots", was released on September 19, 2016, and gave Pardi his second number one hit on the Billboard Country Airplay chart.
-It was certified quadruple platinum by the RIAA in the US on July 15, 2022.
+It was also certified six-times platinum by the RIAA in the US on September 26, 2024.
 The single's music video premiered on February 24, 2017.
 The third single, "Heartache on the Dance Floor", was released to US country radio stations on May 1, 2017.
 It peaked at numbers three and five on the Billboard Country Airplay and Hot Country Songs charts, respectively.
-The song was certified triple platinum by the RIAA in the US on July 15, 2022.
+The song was certified quadraple platinum by the RIAA in the US on October 11, 2023.
 A music video for the single, directed by Carlos Ruiz, premiered in June 2017.
 A fourth single, "She Ain't In It", was released on October 23, 2017, and reached numbers 21 and 23 on the Billboard Country Airplay and Hot Country Songs charts, respectively.
-It was certified gold by the RIAA in the US on May 20, 2021.
+It was certified Platinum by the RIAA in the US on May 24, 2023.
 Its music video was directed by Wright and premiered in February 2018.
 The fifth and final single, "Night Shift", was released on July 3, 2018, and peaked at numbers five and eight on the Billboard Country Airplay and Hot Country Songs charts, respectively.
-It was certified double platinum by the RIAA in the US on July 15, 2022.
+It was certified triple platinum by the RIAA in the US on September 5, 2023.
 The single's music video was directed by Wright and premiered in October 2018.